Walter Sickert: Training and early career

 Just before the First World War he championed the avant-garde artists Lucien Pissarro, Jacob Epstein, Augustus John and Wyndham Lewis.
 At the same time Sickert founded, with other artists, the Camden Town Group of British painters, named from the district of London in which he lived.
 This group had been meeting informally since 1905, but was officially established in 1911.
 It was influenced by Post-Impressionism and Expressionism, but concentrated on scenes of often drab suburban life; Sickert himself said he preferred the kitchen to the drawing room as a scene for paintings.

-From 1908 to 1912, and again from 1915 to 1918, he was an influential teacher at Westminster School of Art, where David Bomberg, Wendela Boreel, Mary Godwin and John Doman Turner were among his students.
-He founded a private art school, Rowlandson House, in the Hampstead Road in 1910.
+From 1908 to 1912, and again from 1915 to 1918, he taught at the Westminster School of Art.
+Lilian Lancaster, David Bomberg, Wendela Boreel, Mary Godwin, and John Doman Turner were among his students.
+He founded a private art school, Rowlandson House, on Hampstead Road in 1910.
 It lasted until 1914; for most of that period its co-principal and chief financial supporter was the painter Sylvia Gosse, a former student of Sickert.
 He also briefly set up an art school in Manchester where his students included Harry Rutherford.